YayoKB/ETN-App/README.md

 4. Designed prototypes and mockups of both the app and website using Figma, integrating the best design components from each member's previous wireframe.
 (About 90% of my design was used in the final design).

 ### III.
 Development (Group)
-5. Developed the unstyled mobile app and unstyled website
+5. Developed the unstyled mobile app (Matthew) and unstyled website (Gérard)
-6. Unstyled app and website were styled
+6. Unstyled app and website were styled (Kate)
 7. Pass the app and website back and forth to add features, fix bugs and update styling
 8. Release app and website